ncbi/ribovore/00README.txt

 The 4 lines to add to your .cshrc file:
 -----------
+setenv RIBODIR "<full path to directory in which you have the ribotyper code" setenv EPNOPTDIR "/panfs/pan1/dnaorg/ssudetection/code/epn-options" setenv PERL5LIB "$RIBODIR":"$PERL5LIB" setenv PATH "$RIBODIR":"$PATH"
+-----------

+The full path starts with a / and does not include the angle brackets <>.
+If you did not copy or clone the ribotyper code to your own directory, you can replace the first line with:

+export RIBODIR="/panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1"
+or
 setenv RIBODIR "/panfs/pan1/dnaorg/ssudetection/code/ribotyper-v1"
-setenv EPNOPTDIR "/panfs/pan1/dnaorg/ssudetection/code/epn-options"
-setenv PERL5LIB "$RIBODIR":"$PERL5LIB"
-setenv PATH "$RIBODIR":"$PATH"
------------
+respectively.

+However, in some places below that specify a path including $RIBODIR, you must instead use a path to which you have write permission,

-After adding those 4 lines, execute this command:
+After adding the 4 lines specified above, execute the command:
 > source ~/.bashrc
 or
 > source ~/.cshrc